efueger/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/09_Casting.md

 	<!-- <div class="about-us"> -->

 <div class="notice" markdown="1">
-See the API documentation for [api:HtmlText], [api:StringField], [api:Text] for all the methods you can use to format your text instances.
+See the API documentation for [api:HtmlText], [api:SilverStripe\Forms\StringField], [api:Text] for all the methods you can use to format your text instances.
 For other objects such as [api:SS_Datetime] objects see their respective API documentation pages.
 </div>